Ishanoshada/Sadaa/README.md

 ## Installation

-You can install the package using pip:
+Embark on your storytelling journey by installing the package with a simple command:

 ```bash
 pip install sadaa